z2x4/css_blacklist/README.md

 Introduction
-This is a introduction to fixing the server browser spam in CS:S This spam looks like thi
+This is a introduction to fixing the server browser spam in CS:S

-Example:
+The spam looks like this:

 ![image](https://github.com/z2x4/css_blacklist/assets/144192638/29416dbe-5730-41d5-af5f-35b7a8a516b8)